 David Blackwood is one of Canada’s most respected artists, a “visual storyteller” whose work is found in major galleries and corporate art collections throughout Canada, as well as in numerous collections around the world, including the Uffizi Gallery in Florence, Italy and the Royal Collection of Her Majesty Queen Elizabeth II in Windsor Castle.

 He was the subject of a documentary film, “Blackwood,” produced by the National Film Board of Canada in recognition of his contributions to the country’s cultural life and heritage.
-In 2003 Blackwood was awarded the Order of Ontario.
+Blackwood was made a member of the Order of Canada in 1993, and of the Order of Ontario in 2002.